 Nakano Sun Mall Shopping Street

-Immediately after leaving the north exit of Nakano Station, this is a lively shopping street where many people come and go every day!
-Walking through the large orange arcade, there are a lot of cheap and delicious rice shops, delicatessen shops and clothing stores that are nice for living alone.
+Immediately after exiting the north gate of Nakano Station, you enter a bustling shopping street where people flock daily!
+Walking through the large orange arcade, you’ll discover numerous affordable and delicious rice shops, delicatessens, and clothing stores ideal for anyone living alone.

-Here are some of the most unique shops you should check out in Nakano Sun Mall Shopping Street.
+Here are some of the most distinctive shops you should explore in Nakano Sun Mall Shopping Street.

-Refutei is a shop that sells hot and freshly made large-sized Imagawayaki.
-Imagawayaki is a Japanese dessert.
-It is made of batter and filled with different stuffings, usually azuki bean paste.
-It is similar to Dorayaki but Imagawayaki consists of two separate pancakes sandwiches together.
+Refutei is a shop known for its hot, freshly made, large-sized Imagawayaki.
+This Japanese dessert is made of batter filled with various stuffings, typically azuki bean paste, akin to Dorayaki but consisting of two separate pancakes sandwiched together.

 Find out more about Nakano Sun Mall Shopping Street here on Google maps.